mike99mac/minimy-mike99mac/README.md

 **IMPORTANT**: Do not run as ``root``.
 Doing so will almost certainly screw up your system.
 It is recommended that you run as the user ``pi``.
 Ideally, other user names should work, as the environment variable ``$HOME`` is used in scripts, but this path has never been tested.

-### Upgrade your system
+### Update and upgrade your system

 Update and upgrade your system which installs the latest code for all installed packages.

-- Enter the following command.
+- Enter the following command to prepare for the upgrade.
 You will be prompted for your password.

     **``$ sudo apt-get update``**